8ft0/study-guide/docs/DevOps/scenarios/Design a Multi-Region Deployment.md

-# Scenario 10: Design a Multi-Region Deployment
+# Design a Multi-Region Deployment

 **Task:** Design a multi-region deployment for a web application to ensure high availability and disaster recovery.